How to get to Cinque Terre from Genoa, Florence, Pisa, Milan or La Spezia, which villages to choose, and how to enjoy the coast without rushing.

 One of the most iconic places for aperitivo in Manarola is Nessun Dorma — the views are unforgettable, especially during golden hour.

-Explore the Cinque Terre Experience →If you prefer a slower and more scenic experience, I highly recommend combining trains with the tourist boat service.
-One of my favorite options: train to Monterosso, then explore the coast by boat between villages.
-Advantages: spectacular coastal views from the sea, less time on crowded trains, and a much more relaxing pace.
+If you prefer a slower and more scenic experience, I highly recommend combining trains with the tourist boat service.
+One of my favorite options is to take the train to Monterosso, then explore the coast by boat between the villages.
+An all-day tourist boat ticket with multiple stops costs around €30 and gives you spectacular coastal views, less time on crowded trains, and a much more relaxing pace.
+It's also one of the few ways to add Portovenere to your day, since the train doesn't reach it.

 Please note: boats do not stop in Corniglia because the village is located high above the coastline.